 Through stating explicitly in each course how it supports the development of Aberdeen Graduate Attributes and encouraging students to articulate their reflections and development of them.

 Through establishing ACHIEVE, a central site located in MyAberdeen, which offers undergraduate students resources to assess and reflect upon their skills and development needs in the curriculum and the co-curriculum.
-ACHIEVE also refers them to relevant support services, including the Student Learning Service and the Careers Service.
+ACHIEVE also refers them to relevant support services, including the Student Learning Service and the Careers and Employabilty Service.

 How can a Personal Tutor include discussion of the Aberdeen Graduate Attributes in PT meetings?

 Please refer to the meeting preparation resources for some suggested activities and prompt questions.